Speech Edit Service

 Like all good comedy duos, you need to work together and try to deliver comedy ‘ad libs’.
-Of course, if your relationship dynamic lends itself, one of you can play the straight man and the other the fall guy.
-It’s up to you to play with what you got.
+If your relationship dynamic lends itself, one of you can play the straight man and the other the fall guy.
+Play with what you got.